liborty/random/README.md

 The rationale for this crate is to generate good quality random numbers fast, simply and with a minimal footprint.

-Not everyone wants to add 375KB plus another ten dependencies, just to generate a bunch of random numbers for testing etc ( looking at the 'other' crate: `rand`).
+Not everyone wants to add 375 kB, plus another ten dependencies, just to generate a bunch of random numbers for testing etc ( looking at the 'other' crate: `rand`).

 In contradistinction, this crate is lightweight and it has no dependencies at all.